 - Representing a client before the Court of Tax Appeals in a case involving a claim for refund in the amount of USD 30 million of erroneously paid capital gains taxes pursuant to a tax-free exchange of shares;

 - Representing a client involving an assessed deficiency value-added tax and excise tax, amounting to USD 52 million.
-The firm successfully defended its client when the Supreme Court ruled with finality favoring and absolving the taxpayer from any liability to pay the said amount.
+The Firm successfully defended its client when the Supreme Court ruled with finality favouring and absolving the taxpayer from any liability to pay the said amount.
 The case set a judicial doctrine on the effects of the tax amnesty pursuant to Republic Act 9399;

 - Handling a tax assessment case for a Fortune 500 cement manufacturing company involving a USD 40 million tax assessment before the Bureau of Internal Revenue.
 The assessment involved the imposition of deficiency income tax, VAT, withholding tax, excise tax and documentary stamp tax;

 - Handling a tax assessment for a Fortune 500 cement manufacturing company involving the availment of Income Tax Holiday incentives worth USD 20 million;

 - Representing an airline company at the Court of Tax Appeals on a novel tax issue involving the carrier's claim for refund on excise taxes paid on imported fuel which is destined for use in domestic flight operations;

 - For an electric power producer, appearing before the Supreme Court in a case involving the interpretation of the Tax Code provisions on VAT zero-rating, which is one of the first cases to reach the High Court on the subject;

 - For an electricity generation company, handling an aggregate of USD 20 million in VAT refund claims arising from VAT zero-rated sales or zero-rated importation of capital goods;